nhat-14/nhat-14.github.io/books_to_read.md

 # Novels

 # Economy and Finance
-1. The Intelligent Investor by Benjamin Graham, Jason Zweig.
+- The Intelligent Investor by Benjamin Graham, Jason Zweig.
-2. The Accounting Game by Darrell Mullis, Judith Orloff.
+- The Accounting Game by Darrell Mullis, Judith Orloff.
-3. How a Second Grader Beats Wall Street by Allan S. Roth.
+- How a Second Grader Beats Wall Street by Allan S. Roth.
-4. All About Asset Allocation by Richard A. Ferri.
+- All About Asset Allocation by Richard A. Ferri.
-5. The Millionaire Next Door by Thomas J. Stanley, William D. Danko.
+- The Millionaire Next Door by Thomas J. Stanley, William D. Danko.
-6. Grow the Pie by Alex Edmans.
+- Grow the Pie by Alex Edmans.
-7. The Devil's Financial Dictionary by Jason Zweig.
+- The Devil's Financial Dictionary by Jason Zweig.
-8. The Essays of Warren Buffett by Warren E. Buffett, Lawrence A. Cunningham.
+- The Essays of Warren Buffett by Warren E. Buffett, Lawrence A. Cunningham.
-9. MONEY Master the Game by Tony Robbins.
+- MONEY Master the Game by Tony Robbins.
-10. The Clash of the Cultures by John C. Bogle, Arthur Levitt Jr.
+- The Clash of the Cultures by John C. Bogle, Arthur Levitt Jr.
-11. Intermediate Accounting by David Spiceland, Mark W. Nelson, Wayne M. Thomas, Jennifer Winchel.
+- Intermediate Accounting by David Spiceland, Mark W. Nelson, Wayne M. Thomas, Jennifer Winchel.
-12. Currency Wars by James Rickards.
+- Currency Wars by James Rickards.
-13. The Trading Game: A Confession by Gary Stevenson.
+- The Trading Game: A Confession by Gary Stevenson.
-14. The Money Trap: Grand Fortunes and Lost Illusions Inside the Tech Bubble by Alok Sama.
+- The Money Trap: Grand Fortunes and Lost Illusions Inside the Tech Bubble by Alok Sama.
-15. Private Equity: A Memoir by Carrie Sun.
+- Private Equity: A Memoir by Carrie Sun.
+- Common Stocks and Uncommon Profits by Philip Arthur Fisher

-# Technology
+# Science and Technology
-1. Code Complete by Steve McConnell.
+- Code Complete by Steve McConnell.
-2. The Pragmatic Programmer by David Thomas, Andrew Hunt.
+- The Pragmatic Programmer by David Thomas, Andrew Hunt.
-3. Blockchain Basics by Daniel Drescher.
+- Blockchain Basics by Daniel Drescher.
-4. Financial Theory with Python by Yves Hilpisch.
+- Financial Theory with Python by Yves Hilpisch.
-5. AI Engineering by Chip Huyen.
+- AI Engineering by Chip Huyen.
+- Calculus Made Easy by Silvanus P. Thompson.
+- ROS 2 from Scratch by Edouard Renard

 # Others
 - Atomic Habits by James Clear.